 Messrs.
 Ayer, Loveless and Tilden have agreements with Company under which they would receive severance pay for up to 36 months in the event that they were terminated within 36 months after a change in control of the Company.
 See "Change-in-Control Arrangements" in this proxy statement.
-No other Participant, nor any Associate of any Participant, has any understanding with respect to future employment.
-No Participant or any Associate of any Participant or understanding with respect to future transactions to which the Company or any of its affiliates will or may be a party.
+No other Participant has any understanding with respect to future employment.
+No associate of any Participant has any arrangement or understanding with respect to future transactions to which the Company or any of its affiliates will or may be a party.